jonifreeman/ajatusasana.fi/en/me.markdown

 science-and yoga-based life consultancy service combines scientific knowledge of being a person-in-society with sensitive embodied intuitive knowledge, ideology-free yoga and the joy of hip hop.
-Finally, the Body and Mind have become One.
+Finally, the Body and Mind can become One.